 Outside Canada and the U.S., each of Bank of Montreal's branches, agencies and subsidiaries must comply with the regulatory requirements of the country or jurisdiction where it conducts business.
-These include the Basel Committee on Banking Supervision capital, liquidity and prudential rules (Basel III) which are intended to strengthen the banking sector's capital and liquidity frameworks.
+These include the Basel Committee on Banking Supervision capital, liquidity and prudential rules (Basel III), or local variations on Basel III, which are intended to strengthen the banking sector's capital and liquidity frameworks.
 Since the first quarter of 2013, regulatory capital requirements for Bank of Montreal have been determined on a Basel III basis.
-There is additional information on Basel III under the headings "Regulatory Capital Requirements", "Regulatory Capital Ratios" and "Regulatory Capital Elements" in the Enterprise-Wide Capital Management section on pages 70 and 71 of the 2016 MD&A, which we incorporate here by reference.
+Additional information about international supervision and regulation is found under the headings "Regulatory Capital Requirements", "Regulatory Capital Regulatory Developments" in the Enterprise-Wide Capital Management section on pages 69 to 71, "Regulatory Requirements" in the Risks That May Affect Future Results section on page 80, and "Legal and Regulatory Risk" on pages 109 to 111, of the 2017 MD&A, which we incorporate herein by reference.